-Many relationships begin to flounder on rocky shores due to frequent miscommunication and opposing communication styles.
+Many relationships begin to suffer due to frequent miscommunication and passive aggressive behavior

 You may say or do one thing, which your wife misinterprets or doesn’t understand at all, leading her to act in a rejecting way that is unsatisfactory to your emotional needs.

 If you feel your marriage is wracked by fights and anger based on miscommunication, it’s possible that you’ve been accused (more than once) of not being “open” enough with your wife, taking her for granted and/or hiding your opinions from her.

 She may have even used the label “passive aggressive.”